Shauna Coxsey: Climbing Career

-In 2022 she continued climbing on indoor climbing walls while pregnant with her first child.
-She worked with a specialist physiotherapist, and her husband who is also a climber, to assess the routes as her shape changed.
+In 2022, Coxsey continued climbing on indoor climbing walls whilst pregnant with her first child; she worked with a specialist physiotherapist and her husband, who is also a climber, to assess the routes as her body shape changed.
+Upon returning to outdoor climbing, after having her first child, she has climbed at a high level, including sending three 8B+ (V14) climbs in 2024, and another in 2025.